hiperwalk/hiperwalk/docs/install/index.rst

 On this page, we outline the process for installing Hiperwalk on a newly installed Ubuntu 20.04 operating system.
-The steps will cover identifying the GPU, installing the GPU drivers, neblina-core, pyneblina, and all necessary Python libraries.
+The steps will cover identifying the GPU, installing the GPU drivers, neblina-core, neblina-opencl-bridge, pyneblina, and all necessary Python libraries.

 .. warning::